heuristic-ideation/2026/_posts/2026-04-27-ideation-heuristics.md

 ---
 layout: distill
 title: Heuristic-Based Ideation for Guiding LLMs Toward Structured Creativity
-description: Large language models hold immense promise for accelerating scientific discovery, yet most LLM-based ideation methods still rely on ad-hoc strategies rather than principled frameworks.
+description: Large Language Models (LLMs) hold immense promise for accelerating scientific discovery, yet current LLM-based ideation methods often rely on ad-hoc strategies rather than systematic frameworks.
 This blog introduces Ideation Heuristics, a systematic approach that formalizes 20 cognitive heuristics that structure how researchers generate new ideas.
 We show that researchers across disciplines find these heuristics highly useful, and we demonstrate how they can be operationalized through Claude skills.
 date: 2026-04-27
 future: true
 htmlwidgets: true